slune-org/intl-ts/doc/api.md

 ## merge(additional: { [key: string]: Partial\<Messages> }): LanguageMap\<T>

 Create a new language map containing given messages merged to current definition.
-The `additional` parameter may replace existing strings, create new languages or even extend the string list (e.g. plugin specific messages).
+The `additional` parameter provides messages which may replace existing strings, create new languages or even extend the string list (e.g. plugin specific messages).

 ## contains(lang: string): boolean

 Indicate if the language map contains the given language.
-This cannot be used to test existance of default language, but default language is always present.
+This cannot be used to test existance of `default` language, but default language is always present.

 ## availables: string[]